digicraft-eu/filmkes-backend/README.md

 # What is this?
 This site lists out some movies that we have in a local sqlite database.
-We also keep track of the score that the user gave to a movie or whether or not the user has "favorited" the movie.
+We also keep track of the score that the user gave to a movie and whether or not the user has "favorited" the movie.
 For this exercise we'll assume we only have 1 user that uses the application.
 So you don't need to think of authentication and authorization.

 # Running locally